-Changes may be done during the first week of classes only.
-Any changes after the semester that time require the written approval of the Dean of the College.
+Students may change their schedules during the first week of classes only.
+Any changes after that time require the written approval of the Dean of the College.
 A course that is dropped by the deadline identified above will not appear on the student's official record.

-After the designated time noted above, a student may withdraw from a course.
+After the first week of classes, a student may withdraw from a course.
 Withdrawing from a course results in a "W" on the student's official record.
-Please refer to Donnelly College's Withdrawal policy for more information.
+Please refer to Donnelly College's Withdrawal Policy for more information.